-Alternatively referred to as a cell, cellular, and cellular phone, a cell phone (sometimes abbreviated as cp) is a mobile or portable phone.
-It enables a user to communicate almost anywhere in the world.
+Alternatively called a cell, cellular, and cellular phone, a cell phone (sometimes abbreviated as cp) is a mobile or portable phone.
+It lets users communicate almost anywhere in the world.
 The cell phone was invented by Dr. Martin Cooper and his team of developers at Motorola.
 The first cell phone weighed 2.4-pounds and was 9-inches long.
 Dr. Cooper also made the first cell phone call at Motorola on April 3, 1973.

 Evolution of the cell phone